 To all Stella members I would like to wish you and your families a blessed Christmas and trust that 2020 will bring you all health, happiness and success.

 Stella is a club of many talented athletes, and in varying degrees, not necessarily in speed, but also in endurance, grit, stickability and character.
-This month we asked two of our Stella legends to share their running stories.
+This month we asked two of our Stella legends to share their running stories and achievements with us.